DanielEphraty/batchscanner/docs/sikcli.rst

-SikCli: low-level CLI manager
+SikCli: CLI manager
 ==============================

-SikCli is a low-level class for managing CLI sessions with a Siklu radio (implemented in ``sikcli.py``).
+``sikcli.py`` implements :class:`~batchscanner.sikcli.SikCli`, a low-level class for managing CLI sessions with a Siklu radio.
 It essentially wraps
 `Paramiko <https://docs.paramiko.org/en/stable/index.html>`_, customising it for the Siklu CLI.

 .. note::